columbia-university-robotics/moveit-instructions/bootubuntufromUSB-instructions/README.md

 ## Step 4: Boot your machine from your newly written USB
 Read your manufacturer’s instructions on how to boot from a USB.

+Note: My Microsoft Surface Laptop would continuously boot from Windows even though I pressed the Volume Down key while booting.
+To fix this you will need to go to the UEFI Firmware settings on your machine (either by holding the Volume Up key while booting, or go to Windows Settings -> Update & Security -> Recovery -> Advanced Startup -> Restart Now).
+Then your machine will restart into the UEFI Firmware.
+Navigate to "Boot Configuration" and move the order of "USB Device" to the top (above Windows).

 #### Step 4A: Power off your computer and remove the 4GB USB.